CRahne/ButtonStation/README.md

 be located in Constants.py).
 If you wish to add a button, Then add a ButtonFactory call in GUI_For_PI_v6.py.
 This class takes three parameters: The pin number of the button, the method to be called when the button is pressed, and the bouncetime of the button in milliseconds.
 For example, if you wanted to add a button on pin 5 that called the buttonPress function when pressed and had a bouncetime of 1 second, your code should look like this:

 `ButtonFactory(5, buttonPress, 1000)`

-# Changing other Settings
-All other settings will be changed using the variables in Constants.py.

-### Changing the screen resolution / window size
-The settings for the size of the window are near the top of Constants.py.
-Changing these numbers will change the size of the window, but font size, the size of the image, and padding **will not** adjust to fit the new settings, and will have to be adjusted manually using the padx, pady, and font size variables in Constants.py